 - Adaptation – provides a framework for continuous re-examination and management adjustments to address current and future risks, while embracing uncertainty over time

-The Sunshine Coast Forest Landscape Plan Project team is working with First Nations, industry representatives, local communities, and across Provincial ministries and initiatives active in the Sunshine Coast Timber Supply Area.
+The Sunshine Coast FLP Project team is working with First Nations, industry representatives, local communities, and across Provincial ministries and initiatives active in the Sunshine Coast TSA.

-A group of representatives including First Nations, stakeholders, licensees, land users and the Province will meet to review the data and develop a Forest Landscape Plan.
+A group of representatives including First Nations, interest groups, licensees, land users and the Province will meet to review the data and develop a forest landscape plan.
 There will be opportunities for the public to review and provide input at key milestones.

-Public engagement will be ongoing throughout the duration of the Sunshine Coast Forest Landscape pilot project.
-Opportunities for review and comment of project materials will be provided to interested parties at key milestones.
-More information on public engagement, including opportunities to share feedback with the project team will be provided on this webpage when available.
+Public engagement will be ongoing throughout the duration of the Sunshine Coast FLP pilot project which is currently in the Values Identification and Assessment phase of planning.
+Interested parties will be given the opportunity to review and comment on project materials at key milestones as the process advances through these phases.
+More information on public engagement, including opportunities to share feedback with the project team, will be provided on this webpage when available.